 In lieu of flowers, donations may be made to Legal Aid of NC, 327 Dick St. Suite 103, Fayetteville, NC 28301 and Community Home Care and Hospice, 2800 Breezewood Ave.
 Fayetteville, NC 28303

-To send flowers to Richard McKenzie Wiggins' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard McKenzie Wiggins, please visit our floral store.